 - Fermentation and food chemistry basics

-This course is ideal for anyone interested in crafting unique fungal ferments for their family or for profit, or who wants to become familiar with fungal cultivation without the efforts involved with mushroom cultivation.
-This course complements studies in food science, anthropology, and general mycological studies.
+This course is ideal for anyone interested in crafting unique fungal ferments, or who wants to become familiar with fungal cultivation without the efforts involved with mushroom cultivation.
+This course complements studies in food science, nutrition, holistic wellness, anthropology, and general mycological studies.

 — THIS COURSE INCLUDES —